Vismajor/cisco_python_taster/README.md

 print(planet3)
 ```

 Note that this is all great but if we have 100 planets how many lines of code will we have?
-(200, as in 100*2) Write that on whiteboard.
+(200, as in 100*2)
 But computers are great at storing data.
 So let's use them for that.
 We can use something called List, it's a box in which we hold lots of data.
 It even uses box-looking brackets to do that! (language metaphor: "List of options")

 To get things out of a list, you use the INDEX of each item.
 Think of your index finger - it's for pointing at things - Index in array is a number that points at each item.